 Jump to Mobile

 Print images or email them.
 Present sketches to colleagues, clients, or friends.
-If you're a Mac user with two monitors, see Secondary monitor setup for Mac users.
+If you're a Mac user with two monitors, see Secondary monitor setup for macOS users.

 Sending, printing, and presenting in Sketchbook Pro for desktop